Flora mirabilis

 logo1_tagline_RGB.jpg

-However, almost a decade ago, a significant portion of the original orchestral musical material was discovered in the musical archives of the Philharmonic Company “Mantzaros” on Corfu.
+However, almost a decade ago, a significant portion of the original orchestral musical material was discovered in the musical archives of the “Mantzaros” Philharmonic Society on Corfu.
 In 2016, a copy of this material was entrusted exclusively to the Greek National Opera.
-This new material, along with the surviving original arrangement of two dance excerpts stored in the GNO Musical Library, was reviewed by musicologist, clarinetist, and Associate Professor at the Ionian University, Yannis Samprovalakis.
+This new material, along with the surviving original arrangement of two dance excerpts stored in the GNO Musical Library, was reviewed by musicologist, clarinetist, and Associate Professor at the Ionian University, Yannis Samprovalakis (Hellenic Music Centre).
 Samprovalakis complemented and restored the opera’s original arrangement, and also curated the new edition of the score.
-The GNO will perform the opera in its restored form for the first time.